beginning of content

 Key facts

-• Obstructive sleep apnoea (OSA) happens when you have breathing pauses at night, because your throat becomes partly or completely blocked for a short time while you’re asleep.
+• Obstructive sleep apnoea (OSA) happens when you have breathing pauses at night while you're asleep.

 • People who have OSA may snore, wake up gasping and feel tired during the day.

-• Your doctor can refer you to a sleep clinic for a diagnosis and to develop a treatment plan.
+• Your doctor can refer you to a sleep specialist for a diagnosis and to get treatment.

-• It’s important to treat OSA because it can put you at greater risk of many other illnesses.
+• It's important to treat OSA because it can increase your risk of other health problems.

 What is obstructive sleep apnoea?